dbt-labs/docs.getdbt.com/website/docs/guides/qs-cloud-cli.md

 ### Deferral

-Deferral is a powerful functionality that lets users leverage upstream assets that exist outside of a user's personal development environment.
-As a result user's can speed up their development workflows and save on warehouse compute.
+Deferral is a powerful functionality, allowing you to leverage upstream assets that exist outside of your personal development environment.
+As a result, you can speed up your development workflows and save on warehouse compute costs.
 Let's run a few commands using deferral:

 * `dbt compile -s stg_campaigns` &mdash; Notice how we are able to resolve dependencies in the compiled SQL without seeding campaigns.csv